rolspace/react-d3-webapp/README.md

 > DotEnv can be used to set the environment variables when NODE_ENV !== 'production'.
 > Production mode will not allow environment variables from DotEnv.

-The Node Backend can be started in two ways:
+The Node Backend can be started in three ways:

-Option 1: run locally
+Option 1: start from the terminal

 - Using the terminal, set the `./src/server` folder as the current directory.
 - Run the `yarn start` command to launch the application.

+Option 2: start from the local API launch config in VSCode

+- Run the `Local API: launch` launch config in VSCode.
+It will start the application.
+Make sure to modify the `.env` file to set the environment variables.

-Option 2: run with Docker launch config in VSCode
+Option 3: start from the Docker API launch config in VSCode

-- Run the `React D3 API: Docker Launch Server` launch config in VSCode.
+- Run the `Docker API: launch` launch config in VSCode.
 It will start the application in a Docker container.
-Make sure to modify the tasks.json file to set the environment variables in the `docker-run-server: debug` task.
+Make sure to modify the `tasks.json` file to set the environment variables in the `docker-run-server: debug` task.

 The PORT environment variable can be set in order to overwrite the default port used by the backend server (port 9000).